mobile app bar

 Baltimore Ravens quarterback Lamar Jackson gets ready to take the field during the second half of their game against the Baltimore Ravens at Highmark Stadium in Orchard Park on Sept.
 7, 2025.

-After an untimely hamstring injury forced Lamar Jackson to make an early exit from his Week 4 matchup against the Kansas City Chiefs, his weekly availability has become one of the biggest talking points for football fans on a weekly basis.
-Unfortunately, those same fans were thrown through an absolute loop this weekend.
+After an untimely hamstring injury forced Lamar Jackson to make an early exit during the Baltimore Ravens’ Week 4 matchup against the Kansas City Chiefs, his recovery and availability have become a big talking point for fans in the NFL.
+Unfortunately, they were thrown through an absolute loop this weekend.

-While this likely won’t be of any comfort to those who already wagered on the game as a response to the initial news that Jackson was healthy, it may be reassuring to Baltimore fans who are fearful of their team potentially losing a draft pick.
+This likely won’t be of any comfort to those who were breathing a sigh of relief with the initial news that Jackson was healthy.
+But it may be reassuring to Baltimore fans who are fearful of their team potentially losing a draft pick.

-According to the rules, it is going to be that they downgraded him, essentially, from full to limited, because the letter of the law says that if he didn’t take his QB1 reps, then he wasn’t a full.”
+According to the rules, it is going to be that they downgraded him, essentially, from full to limited, because the letter of the law says that if he didn’t take his QB1 reps, then he wasn’t a full,” added Rapoport, whose explanation does still beg the question of why the Ravens would list Jackson as a full participant if they knew that he wasn’t.

-Tyrique Stevenson, Kyler Gordon, Braxton Jones, Cole Kmet, and potentially even Jaylon Johnson will all be sidelined for Week 8, and those are just a few of the names worth mentioning for the Bears.
-Suffice to say, from both an availability and talent standpoint, this may just turn out to be one of the most downtrodden matchups of the entire 2025 regular season.
+Tyrique Stevenson, Kyler Gordon, Braxton Jones, Cole Kmet, and potentially even Jaylon Johnson will all be sidelined for Week 8.
+And these are just a few of the names worth mentioning for the Bears.
+So, from both an availability and talent standpoint, this may just turn out to be one of the most downtrodden matchups of the 2025 regular season so far.

 Thankfully, for both Ravens fans and Jackson, there’s always next week to look forward to, or at least right up until there isn’t.